-POLIN Museum of the History of Polish Jews with children
+POLIN Museum of the History of Polish Jews in Warsaw with children

 The Museum is located in the Muranów district (part of Śródmieście and Wola) which in the interwar times (1918 – 1939) was mainly inhabited by the Jewish people.
 In Warsaw, in 1939 there were 375,000 Jews, 30% of the city population.
 At that time only New Your City had bigger Jewish diaspora with 1,600,000 Jewish residents in 1920.